BilkentCompGen/BilkentCompGen.github.io/team/_posts/2022-03-01-gamze-güliter.md

 ---

 ### Education

-### After Alkan Lab
+ Bilkent University Computer Science Department

- is now employed as a ML intern and still voluntering in Alkan Lab .
+ Gamze is now employed as a ML intern and still voluntering in Alkan Lab.